connxio/docs/docs/connxio-portal/testing.md

 # Testing Your Integrations with Connxio

 Connxio provides powerful testing features to ensure the smooth operation of your integrations.
-You can create test groups, execute test runs, and even perform load testing to verify the performance of your systems.
+You can create test groups and execute test runs.
 This documentation will guide you through using these testing features effectively.

 :::caution Note
 Please note that when using Connxio's testing features, all messages generated during testing will count towards your subscription usage.

-**Important**: Load testing, which simulates high message volumes, can lead to increased usage and associated charges.
-We strongly recommend closely monitoring your testing activities and considering the potential cost implications before initiating load tests or extensive testing.
+**Important**: We strongly recommend closely monitoring your testing activities and considering the potential cost implications before initiating  extensive testing.

 We advise all customers to review the pricing details and usage limits outlined in their Connxio subscription plan.
 By using the testing features judiciously and monitoring testing activities, you can optimize your usage and effectively manage subscription costs.
 :::